Plots with a View: Reception

 The 2002 Variety review noted its "near-miraculous balance between the silly and the morbid" and referred to it as "enjoyable and entertainingly cast" even though it was "unlikely to bury the competition".
 In 2005, the Los Angeles Times described it as succeeding in sustaining its "deliberate silliness" though it might work better for home viewing than in theatres, and described its cast as "first rate."
 DVD Talk was less enthusiastic: "though kind of a mess, and not really all that funny, Undertaking Betty still feels barely recommendable, thanks to a colorful cast of true characters."
 Reel Film gave it 3 of 4 stars, and described it as "charming, low-key romantic comedy", and though there's "nothing especially groundbreaking or even memorable about Undertaking Betty, but the undeniably sweet vibe is ultimately quite difficult to resist."

 Recognition

 The film was nominated for a Golden Hitchcock at the 2002 Dinard British Film Festival, and won a Cymru Award at the 2003 BAFTA Awards, Wales.

+Home media

+Buena Vista Home Entertainment (under the Miramax Home Entertainment banner) released the film on DVD in the US on March 7, 2006.

+In December 2010, Miramax was sold by The Walt Disney Company, their owners since 1993.
+That same month, the studio was taken over by private equity firm Filmyard Holdings.
+Filmyard licensed the home media rights for several Miramax titles to Lionsgate, and Lionsgate Home Entertainment reissued the film on DVD on January 10, 2012.
+In 2011, Filmyard Holdings licensed the Miramax library to streaming site Netflix.
+This deal included Plots with a View, and ran for five years, eventually ending on June 1, 2016.

+In March 2016, Filmyard Holdings sold Miramax to Qatari company beIN Media Group.
+Then in April 2020, ViacomCBS (now known as Paramount Skydance) bought a 49% stake in Miramax, which gave them the rights to the Miramax library.
+Plots with a View was among the 700 titles they acquired in the deal, with the film having been distributed by Paramount Pictures since April 2020.
+In late 2020, Paramount started reissuing many of the Miramax titles they had acquired, and Plots with a View was reissued on DVD by Paramount Home Entertainment around this time.

+On March 4, 2021, Plots with a View was made available on Paramount's then-new streaming service Paramount+, as one of its inaugural launch titles.
+Paramount also included it on their free streaming service Pluto TV.